 At Prison Fellowship (PF) Ryan saw stats like "2.7 million children have a parent in prison and 92% of those parents are fathers."
 He soon realized the problem of fatherhood absence wasn’t only confined to prisons — it was everywhere.

-Ryan spent the last five years as Director of Marketing and Communications at National Fatherhood Initiative (NFI) where he wrote about the father absence crisis in America.
+Ryan spent the last five years as Director of Marketing and Communications at National Fatherhood Initiative (NFI) where he wrote the father absence crisis in America.
 He saw first hand: as fathers go, so goes society.